Examining Parlays in Prediction Markets

 programming

 NNG is a broker-less message queue that is a lightweight alternative to ZeroMQ and supersedes the older nanomsg project.
 It offers a more “orthogonal” API and does a few things better than ZeroMQ.
 Thread-safe sockets Websocket transport support POSIX-compliant sockets API True zero-copy messaging A common messaging pattern is Dealer-Router which can be easily implemented using ZeroMQ’s DEALER and ROUTER sockets.
 Unfortunately, NNG does not have such sockets and implementing the pattern is not trivial.
+Fortunately, using NNG’s raw mode sockets we can emulate Dealer-Router.
 Read more...

 Problems with Proxying Images